Functional Medicine: science or quackery?

 No wonder there is a growing population of people suffering from chronic conditions not addressed by these types of approaches!

-Functional Medicine has its basis in bioindividuality, pure and simple.
-This is the principle stating that we are all biologically and genetically unique, and we’re all impacted by myriad and diverse life experiences, exposures and insults.
+Functional Medicine has its basis in bioindividuality, pure and simple (and obvious, in my opinion).
+This is the principle stating that we are all biologically and genetically unique, and we’re all impacted by myriad and diverse life experiences and exposures.
 Because of bioindividuality, each person needs different nutrients and therapies, in particular doses in order to heal.

 In other words, pay heed, as one size never fits all.